 How you can buy and store NFTs with Argent

 Storing NFTs in your Argent wallet is easy.
 If you bought the NFT with your Argent wallet, it will appear below your tokens in the 'Collectibles' section.
-Alternatively, NFTs purchased using other wallets can also be sent and securely stored with Argent.
+Alternatively, NFTs purchased using other wallets can also be sent to be securely stored with Argent.

-We believe our security model makes us the most secure option for storing your NFTs.
-For more on this, please read our blog post.
+We believe our security model makes us the most secure option for storing your NFTs, here's a thread on why:

 With most NFT marketplaces, you will need to pay gas with each transaction, which will impact the overall price.
 (See our guide to what gas is here).